-Your AWS RDS instance would be at risk if you didn’t change its default master username.
-It’s an alphanumeric name that you can use to acquire access to the database instance.
+Your AWS RDS instance is at risk if you haven’t changed its default master username.
+It is an alphanumeric name that is used to acquire access to the database instance.

-When you first create your Relational Database Service instance, then you need to provide a username, and, i.e., is your master username.
-To simplify, Amazon gives an example and sets the default master username – “awsuser.”
-Moreover, users do not consider to change the username and leaves it as it is, and many AWS customers tend to use this username for their database instance to escape the effort of creating a new one.
+When a Relational Database Service instance is first created, there is a need to provide a username, which is the master username.
+To simplify, Amazon gives an example and sets the default master username as “awsuser.”
+Moreover, users do not generally change the username and leaves it as it is, and many AWS customers tend to use this username for their database instance to escape the effort of creating a new one.

-If you are unlucky, then this information can be used by unauthorized users.
-Through the brute-force attack, they can easily pierce into your account, and your entire security infrastructure will be compromised.
+If you are unlucky, this information can be used by unauthorized users.
+Through a brute-force attack, they can easily breach the account, compromising the entire security infrastructure.

 Why does AWS RDS database master username need to be changed?

 While creating a DB instance, the default master user that you use gets certain privileges for that DB instance.
 The following table shows the privileges and database roles that the master user gets for each of the database engines.

 |MySQL and MariaDB||SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER ON *.* WITH GRANT OPTION, REPLICATION SLAVE (only for Amazon RDS MySQL versions 5.6, 5.7 and 8.0, Amazon RDS MariaDB)||—|